-However, it is up to you to implement the suggestions given in your critique, and then be sure to have your book and/or submission materials edited by a professional editor.
+If you now feel you have a final draft, be sure to have your book (and submission materials, if needed) edited by a professional editor.
 Many agents and acquisitions editors state that if they see even one typo or grammatical error on the first page, they will toss the submission out.
-I encourage you, once you have made your necessary changes after reviewing your critique, to hire me to copyedit your manuscript.
-I offer a 20 percent discount off all editing rates for all manuscripts that have gone through my critique services!
+I encourage you, once you have made your necessary changes after reviewing your critique, to have your manuscript carefully edited and proofread.
+Sure, it costs money to do so, but it will show you are a professional and take your career seriously.

 Ready for Editing?